 The Governing Body is responsible for the admission arrangements which accord with those laid down by the local authority (LA).
-The school acknowledges in full its responsibility to admit pupils with already identified SEND, as well as identifying and providing for those not previously identified as having SEND.
+The school fully acknowledges its responsibility to admit pupils with already identified SEND, as well as identifying and providing for those not previously identified as having SEND.